abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 Gradle is modern but debugging issues can take time.

-Web Server - Tomcat or Jetty (to deploy the app onto)
+Web Server - Tomcat or Jetty (to deploy the app onto).

 ## Spring Initializr
 A web app used to generate a demo project for Spring Boot.